ashvnv/smart-vending-machine/README.md

 Arduino UNO busy flag: A5 pin
 * LOW: Still processing the previous order
 * HIGH: Ready to take the next order

+Inside main.py
+> def SwitchToggle(pin, tglcount)

+The function takes two parameters pin number and tglcount.
+Both are integers values.
+Pin Number is the GPIO pin number the not the actual Raspberry Pi board pin number.